PennLINC/qsirecon/docs/models/dti.rst

 In regions with crossing, kissing, or branching fibers, the tensor model yields an average that can underestimate anisotropy and obscure fiber directions.
-For instance, a voxel containing two crossing tracts will show an artificially low FA (appearing "isotropic") even if each tract is highly anisotropic.
+For instance, a voxel containing two crossing tracts will show an artificially low FA (appearing "isotropic") even if each tract is highly anisotropic, and principal diffusion direction that is an average of the true tract directions.
 This issue can lead to misinterpretation of reduced FA: it might reflect complex fiber geometry rather than neural degeneration.
 Advanced high-angular-resolution methods (e.g., multi-tensor or Q-ball imaging) are recommended when crossing fibers are